Mschlei-48/Suicide-Detection/README.md

 The data was first explored and the results of the exploration are written in the ProjectTextClassifier file.
 This project uses texts from a csv file and from images.

 2. **App and model**
 This app classifies text as suicidal and non-suicidal using the Random Forest machine learning model.
-It also gives the percentage probability for the classified text so that a person can determine how sure the model is about the classification it gave and decode whether to take actions.The RealSources file is used for the cleaning and pre-processing  of the data given by the user for the app.
+It also gives the percentage probability for the classified text so that a person can determine how sure the model is about the classification it gave and decide whether to take actions.The RealSources file is used for the cleaning and pre-processing  of the data given by the user for the app.
-The app has 3 tabs.
-The first one gives instrictions on how to use the app.
-The second one is where a user can enter the text and click the submit button to get results.
-The third tab gives helplines for help in Northern Cape.

 # Dataset Demo